ReedDahle/Frappe-Calculator/README.md

 # Frappe-Calculator
 A simple calculator programmed in Java
+run Calculator.jar or examine the three .java files to see my code

+# New Features
+Recently added full use of exponenets